yifso/nteract/docs/groups/components-group.md

 ## /notebook-app-component

-The notebook-app-component standardizes the implementation of a Jupyter notebook UI.
+The /notebook-app-component standardizes the implementation of a Jupyter notebook UI.
 This single-purpose component renders a notebook UI with code cells, Markdown cells, cell prompts, and code cell outputs.
 This UI implementation helps to streamline apps.
 This sample implementation also helps developers extend their work.

 ### Example